Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

     try {
         Decoder.State.Done(MyEnum.valueOf(it))
     } catch (e: IllegalArgumentException) {
-        Decoder.State.Error("Invalid enum value $it")
+        Decoder.State.Error("Unknown enum variant $it")
     }
 }
 ```

 ### Collections, Maps and Arrays

-Sometimes, one will have a decoder for a type, and will want to decode a collection, map or array of that type.
+Sometimes, one will have a decoder for a type, and will want to decode a collection, map, or array of that type.
 To that
-effect, there are several mapper functions to create decoders for collections, maps and arrays.
+effect, there are several mapper functions to create decoders for collections, maps, and arrays.

 The base mapper, `toCollection`, uses a `Collector` to determine how to collect the decoded objects.
 It exists in three
 variants: